mikependon/RepoDB.NET/pages/attributes/classhandler.md

 }
 ```

-Then you can use this attribute to mark the class to use the `PersonClassHandler` class handler during the transformation.
+Then, you can use this attribute to mark the class to use the `PersonClassHandler` class handler during the transformation.

 ```csharp
 [ClassHandler(typeof(PersonClassHandler))]